 With social reactions to gender inequality and sexual harassment, like the #MeToo and Time’s Up movements, women’s voices are louder than ever in the workplace.

 Whether they want to or not, companies will have to boast more transparent work cultures.
-In today’s workforce, about 71% of employees believe that employers should do more to increase workplace transparency.

 - Move towards being a results-driven organization